utahnlp/lapa-mrp/README.md

  Download all the mrp datasets into `Expt/data/mrp_data_ro/download/mrp_data/`

-Then unzip it in place, it will generate a folder into `Expt/data/mrp_data_ro/download/mrp_data/mrp_data/` The all related files for mrp2019 will be stored in the mrp folder as the original folder structure as follows:
+Then unzip it in place, it will generate a folder into `Expt/data/mrp_data_ro/download/mrp_data/mrp_data/` All related files for mrp2019 will be stored in the mrp folder as the original folder structure as follows:

 ```
 mrp